 Cruyff, Marco Van Basten, Dennis Bergkamp, Rijkaard, Edgar Davids, Kluivert, the Boer twins, van der Sar, Seedorf, van der Wart, Sneijder, Luis Suarez, Eriksen, De Jong, Matthijs de Ligt, (2018 Golden Boy recipient), Edwin van der Sar (now the club's chief executive) are among the notable alumni of this illustrious soccer school.

-The Ajax academy is the best football academy in the world due to the fact that all of their renowned graduates have achieved success in various clubs with distinct systems and playing styles.
+The Ajax academy is the second-best football academy in the world due to the fact that all of their renowned graduates have achieved success in various clubs with distinct systems and playing styles.

 This youth academy is home to around 200 students aged between 7 and 19 years old, and it is dependent on volunteer scouts who search for candidates as young as six years old.